Mt. Fuji & Fuji Five Lakes Itinerary

 Try Kaiseki-style Dining

-Mt.
+Take A Ride on the Mt.
 Fuji Panoramic Ropeway

 The Mt.
 Fuji Panoramic Ropeway is a short 400m ride from Lake Kawaguchiko to a viewing platform on Mount Tenjo.
 Once you’ve reached the viewing platform you can see a panoramic view of Mt.
 Fuji and the Kawaguchiko area.
 Because of the view it offers, this attraction on our Mt.
-Fuji itinerary can get REALLY crowded so we definitely recommend visiting early or in the last part of the day.
+Fuji itinerary can get crowded so we recommend visiting early or in the last part of the day.

 Address: 1163-1 Azagawa, Fujikawaguchiko, Minamitsuru District, Yamanashi 401-0303, Japan